-The Vice President for Membership shall maintain be responsible for the official membership list; shall provide printed copies of additions and changes in the membership list at each Board of Directors meeting; shall forward Society dues collected to the Treasurer, and shall place two (2) printed copies of the official membership list (as of May December 31) with the Society minutes. before June 1 of each year.
+The Vice President for Membership shall maintain be responsible (or the official membership bits; shall provide printed copies of additions and changes in the membership list at each Board of Directors meeting; shall-forward.
+Society dues collected to the Treasurer; and shall place two (22) printed copies of the official membership list (as of May December 31) with the Society minutes.before June - of each veer.